Sumith1896/csympy/GSoC 2015 proposal Sage.md

 CSymPy currently lacks a polynomial module which is very essential in achieving CSymPy's goal of being the fastest CAS ever.
 Having a polynomial module is a core concern and implementing a fast module also help in achieving a fast series module.
 We can use [Piranha's](https://github.com/bluescarni/piranha/) polynomial module, but it has complicated code and does not compile with old compilers.
 My aim is to implement a sparse polynomial module in CSymPy itself.

 ##Why this project?
+Many a time it happens in physics and mathematics that once a problem is solved you get a lot of insights of the problem when it solved generally(symbolically) than when you solve it numerically given the initial data.
+This is one of the reasons why symbolic computation interests me.<br/>
-Mathematics is pretty close to me and that's why it's CSymPy that I choose to work under.
+Mathematics is pretty close to me and that's why it's CSymPy and Sage in general that I choose to work under.
 The discussion about algorithms, methods, benchmarks, speed, etc. that happen in the community is really engaging and enriching.
-With this project, introduction of new modules in CSymPy will allow it to explore new possiblities of CAS speeds and also at the same time being compatible as a optional fast SymPy core.<br/>
+With this project, introduction of new modules in CSymPy will allow it to explore new possiblities of CAS speeds and also at the same time being compatible as a optional fast SymPy core.
-Personally as a computer scienc student, this project is very closely related to my academics considering the math and algorithms that will go in the implementation.

 ##Benefits to Community
+CSymPy has been very promising in the CAS competition with Sage considering it as a symbolic engine[[4](https://groups.google.com/forum/#!topic/sage-gsoc/WbmAJAaGlhs/discussion)] which will soon be implemented. <br/>
+Benefits to Sage<br/>
+* Eventually CSymPy will be used as a symbolic engine of Sage, implementing missing features will be necessary and polynomial is a high priority one.
+* Sage already uses SymPy.
+Once CSymPy is shipped as a fast SymPy core, SymPy will be benifitted and hence Sage.<br/>
-Computer Algebra Systems are used by the student community in general and having a really fast CAS is indispensable in research done by various communities.
-CSymPy has been very promising in the CAS competition with [Sage](http://www.sagemath.org/) considering it as a symbolic engine[[4](https://groups.google.com/forum/#!topic/sage-gsoc/WbmAJAaGlhs/discussion)].
-SymPy is not a mentoring organisation, hence will not have projects under them.
-CSymPy is still in early stage, with support, it can grow.
-CSymPy will be a fast CAS core at the same time being standalone CAS, this way benefitting the student community and the larger open source community in general.
+SymPy is not a mentoring organisation this year, hence will not have projects under them.
+CSymPy is still in early stage, with support, it can grow.<br/>

 ##Summary of discussions[1]
 SymPy uses sparse polys, the sparse polys use a tuple of ints to represent the power in monomials.
 Then you have a dictionary (hashtable) where you simply store the coefficients.<br/>